Entropy for $k$-trees defined by $k$ transition matrices: Comparing the entropies and for tree-shifts

-\begin{remark} Aubrun and Béal presented in \cite{AubrunBeal} an example of conjugacy showing that $ \phi $ needs not to be bijective.
-However, it is not clear how to calculate the entropy $ h_{PS} $ of the resultant tree-shift in their case or even how to connect their entropies. \end{remark}
+\begin{remark} Aubrun and Béal presented in \cite{AubrunBeal} an example of conjugacy between two Markov tree-shifts showing that $ \phi $ does not necessarily need to be bijective.
+In the general case (for conjugation maps such that $\phi$ is not bijective), it is not clear how to compare the complexity functions of two conjugated tree-shifts.
+Therefore, it is not determined whether $h_{BC}$ is a topological invariant or not. \end{remark}

-We now establish a difference between $ h_{BC} $ and $ h_{PS} $ in regard to their upper bonds.
+We now establish a difference between $h_{BC}$ and $h_{PS}$ in regard to their upper bonds.

-\begin{proposition} Let $ X $ be a tree-shift consisting of $k$-trees over $ \mathcal{A} = \{0,\cdots,d-1\} $.
+\begin{proposition} Let $X$ be a tree-shift consisting of $k$-trees over $ \mathcal{A} = \{0,\dots,d-1\} $.
 Then